Regular Separability of One Counter Automata: Decision procedure

-\begin{remark} \rm For decidability, observe that all the sets appearing in~\eqref{eq:defR} are effectively semi-linear.
-Indeed, $\pref_q^p$ is essentially the reachability set of a 2-\vass, and thus effectively semi-linear~\cite{DBLP:conf/lics/BlondinFGHM15}, and likewise for $\suff_q^p$; and effective semi-linearity of $\midd_{q q'}^{p p'}$ can be derived from Parikh theorem (see, e.g., Lemma 3.4 in~\cite{Georg}).
-In consequence, the set $R$ is effectively semi-linear too.
-Thus non-separability reduces to checking if a given semi-linear set contains $n$-witnesses for all $n>0$.
-However, in order to get tight \pspace upper bound, we need to provide suitable estimations on representation size of semi-linear sets.
-To this aim we introduce \emph{\pspacesolvable sets}. \end{remark}
+where $L_i = b_i + {P_i}^*$ for effectively computable bases $b_i \in \N^2\times\Z$ and periods $P_i\finsubseteq \N^2 \times Z$ ($i = 1, \ldots, k$). \end{proposition} \begin{proof} All the sets in~\eqref{eq:relations} are effectively semi-linear.
+Indeed, $\pref_q^p$ is essentially the reachability set of a 2-\vass, and thus effectively semi-linear~\cite{DBLP:conf/lics/BlondinFGHM15,HP79}, and likewise for $\suff_q^p$.
+Moreover, effective semi-linearity of $\midd_{q q'}^{p p'}$ can be derived directly from Parikh's theorem; specifically, it follows from Lemma 3.4 in~\cite{Georg} (in Section~\ref{sec:in-pspace} an explicit proof is provided, giving additionally an exponential bound on representation size of the semi-linear set).
+In consequence, as semi-linear sets are effectively closed under boolean combinations and projections, and the ternary relation of addition is semi-linear, the set $\RR$ is effectively semi-linear too. \end{proof}

+The next lemma allows us to consider each of the linear sets separately: \begin{lemma} If a finite union $X_1 \cup \ldots \cup X_k \subseteq \N^2\times\Z$ contains $n$-witnesses for all $n>0$, then some of $X_1, \ldots, X_k$ also does. \end{lemma} \begin{proof} We use a monotonicity property: if $n' | n$ then every $n$-witness is automatically also $n'$-witness.
+Consider a sequence of $(n!)$-witnesses, for $n>0$, contained in $X$.
+One of the sets $X_1, \ldots, X_k$ necessarily contains infinitely many of them.
+By monotonicity, this set contains $(n!)$-witnesses for all $n>0$, and hence $n$-witnesses for all $n>0$. \end{proof}